 The Parental Accommodation Policy applies to full time, enrolled Rackham graduate students who are in good academic standing, and making satisfactory progress toward completion of their degree.
-Students must have completed at least one full time semester of their degree program to become eligible for coverage under this policy.
 The policy covers the situation of students who experience a child birth or the adoption of a child under the age of 6 for whom the student has parental responsibilities.
 These eligibility requirements cover all three provisions of the GSPAP.

 I. Extension of Time Limits to Degree or Candidacy

 Eligible students are entitled to an extension of one year per childbirth or adoption to the maximum time limits to degree and candidacy as established in Rackham’s academic policies.
 Requests for extension of time limits must be approved by the graduate program and submitted to the Rackham Office of Academic Records and Dissertations.
 An extension of time limits does not guarantee a student will have Rackham and/or program funding in those terms.
 Students should consult with their advisor regarding funding options for extension periods prior to requesting the parental accommodation.